 We received our first donation — five dollars from someone who believed in what we were building.
 The amount isn’t the point.
 The fact that a stranger reached into their pocket for an organization that was four months old — that’s the point.

 We got our Stripe account set up and running, which meant RIT could accept card donations on the spot.
-That’s a small infrastructure milestone with outsized importance: it meant we were no longer just a concept.
+A small infrastructure milestone with outsized importance: we were no longer just a concept.
 We were a functioning organization that could accept real support.

 What It Proved